Causes Of Burning and Stabbing Knee Pain

 Rest And Medications

-Overuse injuries can be dealt with sufficient rest and over-the-counter pain medications (ibuprofen, etc.).
-In most mild cases, the pain goes away by these maneuvers.
+Overuse injuries can be managed with rest and over-the-counter pain medications (ibuprofen, etc.).
+Ice packs can help reduce pain and inflammation.

 Steroid Injections